brendantuckerman/ridd-drupal-theme/README.md

   inteded for 3 menus - 'Quick Links' 'About this site', 'Contact')

   Icons for the menu items are a bit of a hack.
 You can use the description field for the class name.
 The theme uses font awesome Classic Regular https://fontawesome.com/search?f=classic&s=regular&ic=free&o=r.
-You only need to add the name of the spcific icon (e.g. fa-home) in the format fa-home|Home format in the description field.
+Add the full name of the icon (e.g. fa-regular fa-house) in the description field.

 ## CSS Layer priority ##